 Today, Wright's operates from early morning to late evening with a staff of nearly 50 employees.
 Wright's offers in-door seating for 80 and outdoor seating for 24 plus we have a thriving catering delivery service.

 In 1984 John Wright, Pete Wright's youngest son, came and learned the business.
 He subsequently opened a restaurant in North Atlanta called Wright's Gourmet Shoppe.
 While the two restaurants are similar in concept, we have no ties other than familial.
 Visitors from Atlanta occasionally ask if we're a franchise of the Atlanta store.
 They are surprised to learn that Atlanta copied Tampa rather than vice-versa.
 We are the original.

 Our staff has fueled Wright's exciting growth over the last few years.
 They have carried on my grandparents' legacy by offering only the finest food and pleasing the guest.
 You can see that commitment in the growing popularity of specialty desserts or the increasing demand for our catering services.

-When you look at Wright's Gourmet House, I hope that you recognize that Wright's today is the result of the caring and hard work by many people for 50 years!
+When you look at Wright's Gourmet House, I hope that you recognize that Wright's today is the result of the caring and hard work by many people for over 50 years!

 Thanks for joining us.